-All ventilation complies with BSEN 721 and vents should not be obstructed in any manner as this could lead to insufficient fresh air.
-In this case the confined atmosphere becomes depleted of oxygen which leads to the formation of the highly poisonous gas 'carbon monoxide'.
-Carbon Monoxide is odourless, colourless and tasteless and will rapidly cause unconsciousness and death with little or no warning prior to collapse.
+All ventilation complies with BS EN 721 and vents should not be obstructed in any manner as this could lead to insufficient fresh air.
+In this case the confined atmosphere becomes depleted of oxygen which could lead to dangerous levels of carbon dioxide (CO2) build up, leading up to the risk of asphyxiation.